marp-dev/marp-dev/README.md

 `Blender 2.7`, `Blender +2.8`

+> There is a repo available [here](https://gitlab.com/marp-dev/marp-blender-sample)

 I also know how to use blender (thanks to [gamedev.tv](https://www.gamedev.tv/)).
 I do not have an artist level 'per se' but I can manage to use blender to make some models.
-There is a repo available [here](https://gitlab.com/marp-dev/marp-blender-sample)

 ### Godot

 `Godot 3.0`, `Godot 3.1`

+> There is a group available [here](https://gitlab.com/marp-game-dev)

 I have experience in Game development.
 Regarding Godot in particular I have been using it since version 3.
-There is a group available with repos [here](https://gitlab.com/marp-game-dev)

 ## Previous Works